boasvdp/MRA_Streptococcus_suis/README.md

 |Depth of coverage|Minimap2 + Samtools + BEDtools|

 ## Results
+The complete pipeline took ~3.5 hours on a 96GB node using 16 threads.

 Five complete genomes were produced, all consisting of a closed chromosome without any extrachromosomal elements.
 PhiX data was still present in the Illumina data, which gave a second contig in all assemblies.
 These have been removed from the assemblies uploaded to the ENA.
 The accessions of the assemblies in ENA are:

 |Strain|Genome accession|